pharmeasy-logo

 Overview

 Metabolism is how the human body generates energy.
 Metabolism, or the conversion of food into energy, is assessed by the basal metabolism rate (BMR).
 The thyroid hormones, including T4, have a direct impact on the BMR levels.
-The T4 hormone by the thyroid gland plays a vital role in metabolism, growth, and development.
+T4 hormone by the thyroid gland plays a vital role in metabolism, growth, and development.

 The T4 test is used in the diagnosis of clinical as well as subclinical thyroid disorders.

 The thyroid gland is a type of endocrine gland at the lower front part of the neck.
 It regulates several bodily functions, including metabolism, energy production, and mood.
-The thyroid gland produces T3 and T4 under the effect of thyroid-stimulating hormones.
+The thyroid gland produces T3 and T4 under the effect of thyroid-stimulating hormone.
 T3 and T4 hormones are produced by the thyroid gland using iodine obtained from meals.

 T3 and T4 are present in the blood in two forms: